heddle317/kateheddleston.com/README.md

 kateheddleston.com
 ==================

 My personal website.
 It's a janky little thing :) I spent entirely too much time building this.
-This project uses python, flask, sqlalchemy, and narcissism.
+This website is built with python, flask, sqlalchemy, and narcissism.

 Plugins/Services/Tools used